Mums-to-be ask, “Why is my pregnant belly sometimes hard and sometimes soft?”

-Tightening in your belly could also be a sign of preeclampsia, where your body’s blood sugar levels are high.
+Tightening your belly could also be a sign of preeclampsia, where your body’s blood sugar levels are high.
 In some cases, it could even indicate a miscarriage.

 Body pain during pregnancy

 As you go deeper into your pregnancy and reach your due date, your entire body may feel restless or tired.
 You might feel like your whole body aches.

 Back pain, as you know, is a common symptom of pregnancy.
 That’s because it supports the growing belly.
-But this is also the cause of tightening of your pregnancy belly.
+But this is also the cause of the tightening of your pregnancy belly.

-Pain in the thighs and hips is also common because they are connected to tissues around the groin and the uterus which are stretched to their maximum to accommodate the growing baby.
+Pain in the thighs and hips is also common because they are connected to tissues around the groin and the uterus, which are stretched to their maximum to accommodate the growing baby.

 The best way to alleviate the pain is to rest when you feel uncomfortable.
 You can also use heat therapy or ask your husband to give you a back massage using soothing essential oils.
 You will have to take good care of yourself during pregnancy.
 That also means taking adequate rest, especially when you feel uncomfortable.

 Yes, it is time to rejoice.
 But it is also the time when your pregnancy belly feels extremely tight and hard.
 The tightening sensation indicates that your baby is on its way out.

 When you are about to go into labour, just know that your belly will not stop being tight.
 As the contractions become more regular and closer, your baby will start the journey to being born.
 Your belly will tighten with each contraction until your little one is out of your womb.

 What do contractions feel like?
 How will I know when I’m having contractions?